slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"I don’t know any longer whether I’m living or remembering."
 -- Albert Camus [1913]*

-> *"Memory is never a precise duplicate of the original; instead, it is a continuing act of creation."
--- Rosalind Cartwright [1922]*

 > *"You forget what you want to remember, and you remember what you want to forget."
 -- Cormac McCarthy [1933]*